 Rhonda Buckley is a Newfoundland filmmaker who makes films with a feminist point of view.
-Buckley is the writer and director of the feature film Joan and Sadie (Telefilm Canada) produced by Jill Knox Gosse, scheduled to go to production in the fall of 2023.
-Rhonda is also the screenwriter of the feature films Heart Troubles, Sparkle and Shine and Elfreda (Canada Council).
-Buckley is an award-winning filmmaker of the short film Surrounded by Water, on music legend Joan Morrissey, that was shortlisted for the Yorkton Film Festival Awards and airs on CBC Gem.
-Terranova Matadora (BravoFact) based on a Newfoundland woman bullfighter screened at Hot Docs 2016 and Avon Ladies Rural Style also screened nationally.
-Rhonda was selected to TIFF Producer Talent Lab with films she produced by writer/director Sherry White including the Genie nominated feature film Crackie (2010).
+Buckley is an award-winning filmmaker of the short film, Surrounded by Water, on music legend Joan Morrissey that was shortlisted for the Yorkton Film Festival Awards and airs on CBC Gem.
+Terranova Matadora (BravoFact), based on a Newfoundland woman bullfighter screened at Hot Docs 2016 and Avon Ladies Rural Style also screened nationally.
+Rhonda is the screenwriter for the feature films Joan and Sadie (produced by Odd Sock Films Inc.), Another Beautiful Day (produced by Wreckhouse Productions), and Elfreda.
+Rhonda is also the producer of Mary Walsh's feature film Come Home Year.
+She was selected to TIFF Producer Talent Lab with films she produced by writer/director Sherry White including the Genie nominated feature film Crackie (2010) with producer Jennice Ripley.
 Rhonda has also made five other short films and documentaries for broadcast.